 She added to the curriculum of the Cadet Corps.
 Aside from the military subjects, the boys were now also to learn sciences, philosophy, history, law, and ethics.

 And she established a second boarding school in St. Petersburg.
-This one, the Smolny Institute for Noble Maidens, was to educate noble girls in a broad range of subjects -including chemistry, physics, French, and history-, and to prepare them for university.
+This one, the Smolny Institute for Noble Maidens, was for noble girls.
+They were to learn a broad range of subjects, including chemistry, physics, French, and history.
+The school would prepare them for university.

 Smolny was the first state-funded institute of higher education for girls in Europe.